 To keep yourself from going crazy on Thanksgiving morning or making a last-minute run to the grocery store, take some time to write out a detailed plan.
 The plan should include the number of people attending, their arrival time and the meal time, a finalized menu, and what dish each person is bringing.

-Have a Written Menu
+Have a Written Thanksgiving Menu

 The worst feeling around Thanksgiving is realizing you need an ingredient from the store and then finding that the store doesn’t have it.
 That’s why you should finalize your menu no later than a week before Thanksgiving.
 Break down each recipe to make your grocery list and create a schedule of when you’ll cook each dish.
+Having something like a kitchen inventory sheet can also be helpful, so you don’t buy more than you need.

 Don’t Be Afraid to Skip Sides

-Just because it’s Thanksgiving and it’s a tradition to have certain foods, it doesn’t mean you have to have them, especially if you’re the one doing the majority of the cooking.
+Just because it’s Thanksgiving, and it’s a tradition to have certain foods, it doesn’t mean you have to have them, especially if you’re the one doing the majority of the cooking.
 It’s ok to keep a limited menu and not overwhelm yourself.
 If someone really wants a particular dish, ask them to make it and bring it to share with everyone else.

 Set the Table Ahead of Time